The Effects of Generative AI Agents and Scaffolding on Enhancing Students' Comprehension of Visual Learning Analytics: Method

 \subsection{Experiment Design and Procedure}

 This randomised controlled study was designed following gold standards for effectiveness research \citep{hariton2018randomised}.
-We conducted a mixed-design (3x3) experiment, using both within-subject and between-subject comparisons to evaluate the effectiveness of data storytelling, passive GenAI agents, and proactive GenAI agents in enhancing insight extraction from data visualisations.
+We conducted a mixed-design (3x3) experiment, using both within-subject and between-subject comparisons to evaluate the effectiveness of data storytelling, passive GenAI agents, and proactive GenAI agents in enhancing insight extraction from VLA.
 The study was conducted using Qualtrics\footnote{\url{https://www.qualtrics.com/}}, an online platform for designing and conducting experiments, integrated with a custom-developed website.
 Participants were recruited from Prolific\footnote{\url{https://www.prolific.co/}}, compensated £8, and the study was structured to be completed within one hour.
-Integration between Qualtrics and Prolific streamlined participant flow, redirecting them from Prolific to the Qualtrics survey and verifying data before confirming participation, enhancing reliability.
 Ethics approval was obtained from [Anonymised] University (Project Number: Anonymised).
 Informed consent was secured from each participant.

 Participants were randomly assigned to one of three intervention conditions: passive GenAI agents, proactive GenAI agents, or data storytelling.
 Passive GenAI agents responded to user queries without initiating further dialogue or guidance, while proactive GenAI agents guided users with scaffolding questions.
 The data storytelling condition presented visualisations within a narrative format, highlighting key insights and trends.
 Each participant interacted with their assigned condition during the intervention phase to support insight extraction from visualisations.
 The effectiveness of each method was evaluated through pre-, during, and post-intervention assessments.